Networking Features

 • Introduced in PAN-OS 11.1.0

 The following example topology shows three VPN termination sites.
-Sites A and C support post-quantum VPNs based on RFC 8784.
-Site B supports only classical VPNs.
-Site A must be able to communicate with both Site B and Site C.
+Sites A and C support post-quantum VPNs based on RFC 8784, while Site B supports classical VPNs only.
+Site A must be able to communicate with both Site B and Site C. When communicating with Site B, Site A can either fall back to classical negotiation or abort the connection, depending on your configured preference.
+When communicating with Site C, Site A uses a PQ PPK because Site C supports this.

 New Platform Support for Web Proxy